Sugar, cigars and alcoholic beverages were among the 20 highest value Cuban export products in 2016.

-The most valuable Cuban exports include cobalt, gold and nickel.
+The most valuable Cuban exports also include nickel, iron/steel products and copper scrap.
 Natural honey also appears among Cuba’s highest value exports.

 Cuba ranks way down the list of the world’s major exporting countries, coming in around 120th place.

 Below are the 20 most valuable export products delivered from Cuban exporters in 2016.
 Shown within brackets for each item is the percentage gain in value from 2009 to 2016.